python-can-define-radio/sdr-course/classroom_activities/Ch03_Analyzing_Signals_URH/090_Record_a_real_signal.md

-# Record a signal using URH 📻
+# <!-- pandoc-only LSA 8: --> Record a signal using URH 📻

 ### Record a signal